 Saturn was the Roman name for Cronus, the lord of the Titans in Greek mythology.
 Saturn is the root of the English word "Saturday."

-Physical Characteristics of the Planet Saturn
+Physical characteristics of Saturn

 Saturn spins faster than any other planet except Jupiter, completing a rotation roughly every 10-and-a-half hours.
-This rapid spinning causes Saturn to bulge at its equator and flatten at its poles — the planet is 8,000 miles (13,000 kilometers) wider at its equator than between the poles.
+This rapid spinning causes Saturn to bulge at its equator and flatten at its poles — the planet is 8,000 miles (13,000 km) wider at its equator than between the poles.

-Composition & Structure
+Composition & structure

 Atmospheric composition (by volume)

-- 96.3 percent molecular hydrogen, 3.25 percent helium, minor amounts of methane, ammonia, hydrogen deuteride, ethane, ammonia ice aerosols, water ice aerosols, ammonia hydrosulfide aerosols
+96.3 percent molecular hydrogen, 3.25 percent helium, minor amounts of methane, ammonia, hydrogen deuteride, ethane, ammonia ice aerosols, water ice aerosols, ammonia hydrosulfide aerosols

-- Saturn has a magnetic field about 578 times more powerful than Earth's.
+Saturn has a magnetic field about 578 times more powerful than Earth's.

-- Saturn seems to have a hot solid inner core of iron and rocky material surrounded by an outer core probably composed of ammonia, methane, and water.
+Saturn seems to have a hot solid inner core of iron and rocky material surrounded by an outer core probably composed of ammonia, methane, and water.
 Next is a layer of highly compressed, liquid metallic hydrogen, followed by a region of viscous hydrogen and helium.
 This hydrogen and helium becomes gaseous near the planet's surface and merges with its atmosphere.

-- Saturn seems to have a core between about 10 to 20 times as massive as the Earth.
+Saturn seems to have a core between about 10 to 20 times as massive as the Earth.

-- Orbit & Rotation
+Orbit & rotation